zhujiedong/LI6800_excel2csv/README.md

 ## How to use

-If you have all the dependencies installed, you can simply run the program `tidy_LI6800_excel.py`,.
+If you have all the dependencies installed, you can simply run the program `tidy_LI6800_excel.py`, If you could read Chinese, you can also download an exe file from https://www.aliyundrive.com/s/kJ71VwonJs2 :

 [![hlKehV.png](https://z3.ax1x.com/2021/08/27/hlKehV.png)](https://imgtu.com/i/hlKehV)